mglev1n/lpa-haplotype-validation/README.md

 ```

 **Validation checklist:**
-- [ ] All sample IDs in CSV exist in the VCF file
+- [ ] Sample IDs in CSV exist in the VCF file
 - [ ] `lpa_nmol_max` values are in nmol/L (not mg/dL)
 - [ ] `GIA` values use only valid ancestry codes